Longfld/electron-angular-material/README.md

 ************************************
 Electron Application auto update (Windows)
 ---------------------------------------------
-1. Open a command prompt windows session, go to folder where package.json is and run this to start webiste (assume this is your hosting website)
+1. Open a command prompt windows session, go to folder where package.json is and run this to start website (assume this is your hosting website)
 >npm run wb

 2. Open another command prompt windows session, go to folder where package.json is and run build as:
 >npm run dist

-Copy everything under folder dist to folder wwwroot (assume this is distribution to production)
+Copy everything under folder dist to folder wwwroot (assume this is distribution for production)

 3. After complete, right click dist/"Electron Angular Application Setup.exe" and "run as administrator" to install electron application